-At Canning Vale College we recognise that Viewing and Listening form a significant part of the curriculum so it is essential that we have, in writing, permission to show films and television programmes – including the news and news commentary programmes –documentaries and advertisements which compliment our courses and make the students more critically aware.
+At CVC we recognise that viewing and listening form a significant part of the curriculum so it is essential that we have, in writing, permission to show films and television programmes – including the news and news commentary programmes –documentaries and advertisements which compliment our courses and make the students more critically aware.

 Your permission is requested to show appropriate ‘G’ and ‘PG’ rated programmes to your child.
 If it is considered necessary to use an ‘M’ rated video a specific permission form for that particular video will be sent home by the class teacher.
-The teacher will have consulted with the Learning Area Coordinator before this occurs.
-If you have any queries please do not hesitate to contact the college.
+The teacher will have consulted with the Head of Learning Area before this occurs.
+If you have any queries please do not hesitate to contact the College.

 Under the Western Australian Curriculum, it is expected that students learn to use ICT effectively and appropriately to access, create, share and communicate information and ideas, solve problems, show initiative and work collaboratively across all the learning areas.

 At the College we have several hundred computers available to students including laptops and desktops.
 The Federal Government’s 1:1 laptop program promoted the value of students having their own device but this program ceased in 2013.
 In consultation with primary schools, universities and other expert groups, the College decided the most sustainable strategy to support the shared laptops/desktops was a Parent Funded program.
 With this in mind Canning Vale College implemented the Parent Funded 1:1 Program for students in Year 7 in 2017, with a 98% uptake.
-In 2018 the program was rolled out to Year 7 and 8 students, and in 2019 Year 7, 8 and 9 students, 2020 Year 7, 8, 9 and 10 students.
+In 2018 the program was rolled out to Year 7 and 8 students, 2019 Year 7, 8 and 9 students, 2020 Year 7, 8, 9 and 10 students.
 By 2022 all year groups will be expected to ‘bring their own device.’